OnBlockIO/ghostmarket-sdk-js/README.md

     chainName,
 }

 // Option 1 - readonly provider, only reads the network state.
-Can not sign transactions. const customProvider = new Web3.providers.HttpProvider(rpcUrl) const address = ''
+Can not sign transactions const customProvider = new Web3.providers.HttpProvider(rpcUrl) const address = ''
 // Option 2 - metamask provider